AT-1501 (anti-CD40L) is an experimental therapy aiming to delay the onset of amyotrophic lateral sclerosis (ALS) and

 The exact mechanism of action of AT-1501 in ALS is not clear, but researchers think that by inhibiting CD40L, the potential therapy could block or delay the activation of the damaging inflammatory immune response.
 This could delay ALS onset or slow its progression, improving patient outcomes.

 Researchers extensively studied AT-1501 in preclinical trials with positive results.

 One such study, using a mouse model of ALS, found that AT-1501 significantly increased the time until disease onset in the animals, and improved their body weight and survival compared with untreated mice.

 A Phase 1 safety and tolerability in healthy volunteers and ALS patients then opened, testing single-ascending doses of AT-1501.
 Trial results showed that all participants tolerated all dose levels in the trial well.
 The pharmacokinetics (movement in the body) of the treatment was also as expected.

-AT-1501 has received orphan drug designation from the U.S. Food and Drug Administration (FDA).
-Orphan drug designation provides benefits to companies such as tax credits for clinical trials while they are developing treatments for rare disorders.
+The U.S. Food and Drug Administration granted AT-1501 orphan drug designation.
+This designation provides companies benefits such as tax credits for clinical trials while they are developing treatments for rare disorders.